JAlcocerT/JAlcocerT/content/blog/dev-astro-md.md

 ### FastAPI vs NextJS as Astro Editor

-Time to choose whats the BE is going to be: https://github.com/JAlcocerT/astro-theme-typography/blob/main/fastapi-vs-nextjs.md
+Time to choose whats the BE is going to be [FastAPI vs NextJS as per this md](https://github.com/JAlcocerT/astro-theme-typography/blob/main/fastapi-vs-nextjs.md)

-Perfect!

-I've created a comprehensive `fastapi-vs-nextjs.md` document that covers all the considerations for choosing between FastAPI and Next.js for your Git-based admin panel.

-📋 **Key Highlights from the Document:**

-**FastAPI Approach:**
-- **Best for**: Python developers who want maximum flexibility
-- **Pros**: Rich Python ecosystem, excellent performance, clean API separation
-- **Cons**: Two deployments, CORS complexity, more infrastructure to manage
-- **Timeline**: 1-2 weeks

-**Next.js Approach:**
-- **Best for**: Developers who want simplicity and speed
-- **Pros**: Single deployment, no CORS issues, easier maintenance, lower costs
-- **Cons**: JavaScript/TypeScript only, serverless limitations
-- **Timeline**: 1-2 weeks

-**Both Approaches:**
-- ✅ **Reliable** - Both are production-ready
-- ✅ **User-friendly** - Toast UI Editor provides excellent UX
-- ✅ **Same functionality** - Git integration, Cloudflare Pages rebuilds
-- ✅ **Same timeline** - 1-2 weeks implementation

 🎯 **My Recommendation:**

 For your use case (Astro theme with Git-based content management), I'd lean toward **Next.js** because:

 1. **Simpler deployment** - One service instead of two
-2. **Lower costs** - Free hosting on Vercel
-3. **Easier maintenance** - Single codebase to manage
+2. **Easier maintenance** - Single codebase to manage
-4. **Faster development** - No CORS setup, unified development experience
+3. **Faster development** - No CORS setup, unified development experience

-But if you're more comfortable with Python or need maximum flexibility, **FastAPI is equally valid** and will deliver the same great user experience with Toast UI Editor.
+> If you're more comfortable with Python OR need maximum flexibility, **FastAPI is equally valid** and will deliver the same great user experience with Toast UI Editor.

-The document includes detailed code examples, cost analysis, and implementation timelines to help you make the best decision for your project!

 ### Git and Builds